Data cube: History

 Multi-dimensional arrays have long been familiar in programming languages.
 Fortran offers arbitrarily-indexed 1-D arrays and arrays of arrays, which allows the construction of higher-dimensional arrays, up to 15 dimensions.
 APL supports n-D arrays with a rich set of operations.
 All these have in common that arrays must fit into the main memory and are available only while the particular program maintaining them (such as image processing software) is running.

 A series of data exchange formats support storage and transmission of data cube-like data, often tailored towards particular application domains.
-Examples include MDX for statistical (in particular, business) data, Hierarchical Data Format for general scientific data, and TIFF for imagery.
+Examples include MDX for statistical (in particular, business) data, Zarr and Hierarchical Data Format for general scientific data, and TIFF for imagery.

 In 1992, Peter Baumann introduced management of massive data cubes with high-level user functionality combined with an efficient software architecture.
 Datacube operations include subset extraction, processing, fusion, and in general queries in the spirit of data manipulation languages like SQL.

-Some years after, the data cube concept was applied to describe time-varying business data as data cubes by Jim Gray, et al., and by Venky Harinarayan, Anand Rajaraman and Jeff Ullman which rank among the top 500 most cited computer science articles over a 25-year period.
+Some years after, the data cube concept was applied to describe time-varying business data as data cubes by Jim Gray, et al., and by Venky Harinarayan, Anand Rajaraman and Jeff Ullman.

 Around that time, a working group on Multi-Dimensional Databases ("Arbeitskreis Multi-Dimensionale Datenbanken") was established at German Gesellschaft für Informatik.

 Datacube Inc. was an image processing company selling hardware and software applications for the PC market in 1996, however without addressing data cubes as such.

 The EarthServer initiative has established geo data cube service requirements.